-The Cardsharps was painted by Caravaggio around the year 1595.
-It depicts a young man getting duped in a card game by two others.
-The older man is looking over the rube’s shoulder and signalling something about his cards to his young confederate.
-The confederate is reaching behind his back to pull a hidden card from his breeches.
-The scene was considered to be a realistic scene of common life in Italy at the time.
+The Cardsharps was painted by Caravaggio more than four hundred years ago.
+It depicts a young man getting duped in a card game.
+The cardsharp in front is assisted by an older man who looks over the young softie’s shoulder.
+The old cardsharp signals something about the cards to the younger cardsharp, who is reaching behind his back to pull a new card from his breeches.

-Clearly some people of that time knew how to manipulate the attention of others so that they would notice some things and not others.
-I don’t just mean the people Caravaggio painted; in order to create a painting that would direct the viewer’s attention in the way he intended, the painter himself must have had a substantial understanding of attention.
+The painting tells a compelling story.
+Clearly people of that time knew how to manipulate the attention of others so that they would notice some things and not others.
+And I don’t mean just the cardsharps; in order to create paintings that would direct the viewer’s attention in the way he intended, painters also must have understood some things about attention.

-Much of the knowledge of attention possessed by painters, as well as by con men like those depicted in the painting, was likely implicit rather than having a basis in the mental processes that can be uncovered through laboratory experiments.
-It was only in the twentieth century that scientists began doing extensive experimentation, and even then attention was studied very little relative to memory, perception, or cognition, until the 1970s.
+Much of the knowledge of attention possessed by painters, as well as by con men like those depicted in the painting, was likely implicit rather than as spelt out as we expect for a scientific theory.
+It was only in the twentieth century that scientists began doing extensive experimentation on attention, and even then attention was studied very little relative to memory, perception, or cognition.

-There is still much, then, for science to learn.
+Around the 1970s, that began to change, but there is still much for science to learn about attention.
 A good starting point continues to be people’s everyday understanding of attention - what is sometimes called folk psychology.
-Some aspects of the folk psychological understanding of attention is common enough, and old enough, that it has become embedded in our language:
+Some aspects of the folk psychological understanding of attention are so old that they have become embedded in our language.
+Here are some examples:

 - Please “pay attention!”

-- Implies one has to choose something (“attend” to it) to fully process it.
+- Implies that one has to choose something (often the teacher) to fully process its signals.

 - “Sorry, I wasn’t listening”